 Another important priority was curbing the act of deforestation, which also plays a significant role in global carbon emissions.
 During the United Nations conference held in Glasgow, as many as 100 nations also promised to end deforestation by the year 2030.

 Plastic applications can also replace the products that are derived from trees, like timber and paper, which are major drivers of deforestation.
 For example, there are also some companies like EcoPost are using 100% recycled plastic to make it aesthetically pleasing.
 The high-performing “lumber” boards can also be used in a variety of construction products.
 Other companies also save trees by building some traditionally wooden furniture from 100% recycled plastic.
-Since plastic or wood-plastic composite lumber is less susceptible in comparison to traditional timber to rotting, weather, and damages caused by insects, it is more durable and also reduces the need for extra re-construction timber.
+Since plastic or wood-plastic composite lumber is less susceptible in comparison to traditional timber to rot, weather, and damages caused by insects, it is more durable and also reduces the need for extra re-construction timber.

-If the wood and wood-derived products are substituted with plastic, it will have additional environmental benefits that are much beyond simply lessening deforestation.
-It also diverts the waste from the landfills, thereby keeping more plastic in the economy and also promoting circularity.
+If wood and wood-derived products are substituted with plastic, it will have additional environmental benefits that are much beyond simply lessening deforestation.
+It also diverts the waste from landfills, thereby keeping more plastic in the economy and also promoting circularity.
 Moreover, considering the production of pulp and paper from trees is the third-largest source of air pollution.
 Therefore, saving trees with plastic also helps in reducing carbon emissions to a great extent.

 Embracing Electric Vehicles